-FraMEPhys has made highly successful progress, with all key research goals on track for successful delivery and a number of unexpected research opportunities identified and capitalized upon.
-The project research group has been established with an exceptionally strong team of Research Fellows (Dr Katie Robertson and Dr Michael Townsen Hicks) and PhD Researchers (Ms Noelia Iranzo Ribera and Mr Nicholas Emmerson) as well as a research-active Project Administrator (Dr Francis Longworth).
-The second PhD researcher was able to be added to the initial project team thanks to favourable budgetary circumstances, and the project benefits from a number of experienced Research Associates, so the project research group has grown to be significantly larger and more active than originally anticipated.
+FraMEPhys successfully achieved all its main research goals, with a number of unexpected research opportunities identified and capitalized upon.
+The project research group was established and sustained throughout the project with an exceptionally strong team of Research Fellows (Dr Katie Robertson and Dr Michael Townsen Hicks) and PhD Researchers (Dr Noelia Iranzo Ribera and Dr Nicholas Emmerson) as well as a research-active Project Administrator (Dr Francis Longworth).
+A second PhD researcher was able to be added to the initial project team thanks to favourable budgetary circumstances.
+The project also benefited from a number of experienced Research Associates, some of which worked very closely as part of the project team, so the FraMEPhys research group grew to be significantly larger and more active than originally anticipated.

 The primary outputs of the project have been peer-reviewed research articles in leading journals and in edited volumes in general philosophy and philosophy of science.
-Over the first 4.5 years of the project, a total of 19 peer-reviewed aarticles have been published or accepted for publication by the project team.
+Over the 5.5 years of the project, a total of 29 peer-reviewed articles have been published or accepted for publication by the project team.
 These articles address a broad range of questions, including:

 - What different sorts of objective dependencies are there in nature, and how should they be distinguished?